ncatlab/nlab-content/pages/2/2/8/5/25822/content.md

 * the little parallelograms indicate the [[orientation]] of the [[wedge product]] $H_3 \wedge F_3$ in the projection to the plane being shown.

-(Hence what the graphics is really showing, approximately, is the wedge product of a pair of translates of $dvol_{S}^1$ pulled back to around either puncture of the 2-punctured plane.)
+(Hence what the graphics is really showing, approximately, is the wedge product of a pair of translates of $dvol_{S^1}$ pulled back to around either puncture of the 2-punctured plane.)

 The point is to observe that --- besides the abolute value of the wedge product $F_3 \wedge H_3$ evidently being concentrated near the branes, hence particularly between them when they are close --- the sign of the orientation of the wedge product changes as the transverse coordinate passes through the axis between the branes.

-Hence as we solve the differential equation $\mathrm{d} F_5 \,=\, H_3 \wedge F_3$ incrementally by running, say, from the top to the bottom in the above graphics, we see that $F_5$ fist incrementally picks up positive contributions as we approach the area between the branes, and then dimishies again as we leave that area.
+Hence as we solve the differential equation $\mathrm{d} F_5 \,=\, H_3 \wedge F_3$ incrementally by running, say, from the top to the bottom in the above graphics, we see that the absolute value of $F_5$ --- indicated in $\color{red}\text{red shading}$ above ---  fist incrementally picks up positive contributions as we approach the area between the branes, and then dimishies again as we leave that area.
 In total, the absolute value of the solution $F_5$ will be supported roughly in between the two 5-branes.

 Since $F_5$ is the flux sourced by [[D3-branes]], this means that D3-branes are seen to be "created" in between the 5-branes.